jhuapl-bio/taxtriage/docs/detection-rescue.md

 # Detection Rescue & Report Surfacing

 TaxTriage hides low-confidence detections by default: an organism whose [TASS score](tass-scoring.md) falls below the cutoff is dropped from the tables, charts, and heatmap so the report stays readable.
-But "below the cutoff" is not the same as "absent" — a sub-threshold organism may still have reference reads aligned, carry virulence/AMR genes, or be placed by the reference-free [novelty](novelty-detection.md) branch.
+But "below the cutoff" is not the same thing as "absent", a sub-threshold organism may still have reference reads aligned or carry virulence/AMR genes, or it can be placed by the reference-free [novelty](novelty-detection.md) branch.

 **Rescue** is the set of mechanisms that bring those suppressed-but-supported detections back into view _without_ changing any score.
 Every rescue is opt-in or clearly badged, lives only in the detection tables (the Summary tab's Detections view and the full Table tab), and never alters the KPIs, charts, or heatmap, which stay restricted to passing detections.